 Another internet commentor describes not Hitler, but instead the Versailles Treaty, as responsible for the Second World War.
 The Treaty of Versailles, in which Germany failed to relinquish its colonial possessions to China, but which instead were taken by Japan, sparking patriotic movements for restoration in both China and Germany.
 This is the connection between the real Hitler and the one played on stage, one totally missed by the absurd fantasies played among some Chinese.

 Otherwise, the propaganda principle holds: Even the evil Hitler, describes one forum reader, was an environmentalist who respected women, loved art, and read philosophy.
-Thus is it is no suprise to read an immediate response on the forum: “Hitler is as great as Mao — more positive points than mistakes.”
+Thus is it is no surprise to read an immediate response on the forum: “Hitler is as great as Mao — more positive points than mistakes.”
 With this as premise, the kids in the theater can almost take the play as an exhibition of opposition.

 Translator’s Note: Although the article was written in early June, and run of the play has now been completed, it is an interesting commentary itself by the somewhat taciturn editors of FAZ to release this piece today, just as it was clever statecraft by Angela Merkel to welcome Wen Jiabao in Wansee at the lakeside estate of an artist,